GlacioHack/xdem/doc/source/coregistration.md

 - **Cons:** Poor sub-pixel accuracy for horizontal shifts, sensitive to outliers, and runs slowly with large samples.

 Iterative Closest Point (ICP) coregistration is an iterative point cloud registration method from [Besl and McKay (1992)](https://doi.org/10.1117/12.57955).
 It aims at iteratively minimizing the distance between closest neighbours by applying sequential rigid transformations.
 If DEMs are used as inputs, they are converted to point clouds.
-As for Nuth and Kääb (2011), the iteration stops if it reaches the maximum number of iteration limit or if the tolerance does not improve.
+As for Nuth and Kääb (2011), the iteration stops if it reaches the maximum number of iteration limit or if the iterative transformation amplitude falls below a specified tolerance.

 ICP is currently based on [OpenCV's implementation](https://docs.opencv.org/4.x/dc/d9b/classcv_1_1ppf__match__3d_1_1ICP.html) (an optional dependency), which includes outlier removal arguments.
 This may improve results significantly on outlier-prone data, but care should still be taken, as the risk of landing in [local minima](https://en.wikipedia.org/wiki/Maxima_and_minima) increases.